-You may be required to provide similar documents for both your car registration and car title, but in the end, the two serve different purposes and both will be necessary for driving your vehicle safely and legally in your state.
+You may be required to provide similar documents for both your car registration and car title, but the two serve different purposes and both will be necessary for driving your vehicle safely and legally in your state.

 A car registration is documentation that proves you’ve registered your vehicle in your state and have paid any relevant taxes and fees.
 Your vehicle may also need to pass a vehicle safety and emissions inspection within a week of registering the car in certain states.

 When you first register your vehicle, you typically receive a license plate and a registration document or a sticker to place on your windshield as proof.
 After initially registering a new car, you’ll have to return to renew your vehicle registration every 1-2 years, depending on the vehicle and your local rules.

 Registering your car is important because it makes your vehicle known to the state, and allows your vehicle to drive on public roads.
 It is also required in all 50 states for any vehicle you own or lease.
 In some states, you can face a fine or jail time for driving an unregistered vehicle.